Skip to main content

 AdSense setup

-Official AdSense code setup guide for web content.
+Official AdSense code setup guide

 Google Publisher Tag

-GPT reference for Ad Manager publishers.
+GPT reference for Ad Manager publishers

 IMA for HTML5

-Interactive Media Ads SDK for HTML5 video.
+Interactive Media Ads SDK for HTML5 video

 videojs-ima plugin

-Open-source plugin for IMA + Video.js integration.
+Open-source IMA plus Video.js integration

-Google’s official iOS WebView API for Ads docs.
+Google’s official iOS WebView API for Ads docs

-Google’s official Android WebView API for Ads docs.
+Google’s official Android WebView API for Ads docs